 ISO, AS9100, and PPAP were in the top 5 keywords we found in the jobs that we studied.
 Depending on the business the regulatory requirements will change, but compliance is a critical part of quality assurance across manufacturing.

 Whether or not you're looking to change jobs, or looking ahead at your career in quality, here are some of our favorite resources for salary research:

 Does your company have open positions?
 Have you had difficulty in filling open positions?
-We'd love to know more about what you're seeing, and we'll be collecting this information for a report in part 3 of our series.
+See what your peers have said about openings at their companies in Part 3 of our series, which collects survey results.
 The survey is anonymous, we just want to understand what's happening in the market.
 Help us gather more information on what you're seeing.